ezrec/BrundleFab-firmware/README.txt

 E axis is the powder feed bin.

 Tool 0 is the null tool
-Tool 1 is the ink sprayer
+Tools 1..16 are the ink sprayers
-Tool 2 is the heat lamp
+Tool 20 is the heat lamp

 GCode
 -----